National Archives History Office Internship Program

 Students interested in an internship with the National Archives History Office must submit the following:

-- cover letter explaining your interest in the internship
+- cover letter explaining your interest in the internship, available dates, and hours

 - one letter of recommendation